valkey-io/valkey-doc/commands/incr.md

 the `EXPIRE` the key will be leaked until we'll see the same IP address again.

-This can be fixed easily turning the `INCR` with optional `EXPIRE` into a Lua script that is send using the `EVAL` command (only available since Valkey version 2.6).
+This can be fixed easily turning the `INCR` with optional `EXPIRE` into a Lua script that is send using the `EVAL` command.

 ```
 local current